 The season starts with so much hope and expectation, new signings, talk of pushing for Europe, improving on last term – optimism abounds.
 However, with each passing year, huge increases in revenue particularly from a share of the TV deals, and more super-rich foreign owners than ever before, football has seen an increase in short-termism.
 For so long what was the greatest threat to British football culture has become a hard and fast reality.

-It’s early November and we’re just 11 games into the Premier League season and so far four top flight managers have lost their jobs, but it isn’t just lack of time managers are afforded these days, it’s the bizarre merry-go-round of them that is hard to fathom.
+It’s early November and we’re just 11 games into the season and so far four Premier League managers have lost their jobs, but it isn’t just lack of time Premier League managers are afforded these days, it’s the bizarre merry-go-round of them that is hard to fathom.

-In fact when you start to look closely at managerial changes in Italy, you really wonder how the fans are so passionate, Sven-Goran Eriksson has managed AS Roma and Lazio, Giovanni Trappattoni has managed AC Milan twice, Juventus twice and had a stint at Inter Milan.
-Dino Zoff’s had three separate goes at Lazio, having previously managed Juventus and even Juve’s current manager Massimiliano Allegri was manager of AC Milan only three years ago.
+In fact, when you start to look closely at managerial changes in Italy, you really wonder how the fans are so passionate, Sven-Goran Eriksson has managed AS Roma and Lazio, Giovanni Trapattoni has managed AC Milan twice, Juventus twice and had a stint at Inter Milan.
+Dino Zoff’s had three separate goes at Lazio, having previously managed Juventus and even Juve’s current manager Massimiliano Allegri was the manager of AC Milan only three years ago.